 Blend until everything is really smooth and there aren’t any bits of cashews left.

-Add the pickled jalapeños and briefly blend for about 5 seconds.
-You want some bits of jalapeño remaining.
+Now add the pickled jalapeños and blend about 5 seconds more.
+You want to leave some jalapeño bits!

 Adjust the seasonings to taste.